nithishakumar/HumanShape-AR/README.md

-HumanShape™ has a variety of applications in vehiclde design and medical areas.
+HumanShape™ has a variety of applications in vehicle design and medical areas.
 Learn more about HumanShape™'s applications at: https://www.youtube.com/watch?v=niDApHav9gI